labiium/dociium/README.md

 A high-performance **Model Context Protocol (MCP)** server that provides comprehensive access to documentation and source code for multiple languages, including **Rust**, **Python**, and **Node.js (JavaScript/TypeScript)**.
 Built in Rust for maximum performance and reliability.

+**🔄 NEW: Now uses docs.rs scraping for enhanced security and faster documentation access!**

 ## 🚀 Features

 ### Core Functionality